 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material consisting of half round gutters feeding round downpipes.
+Rainwater fittings generally appear to be of PVC material consisting of half round gutters serving round downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of cavity brick construction with an external finish of render and facing brick.
-The damp proof course was not visible, however, I would anticipate a building of this age to have a bitumen damp proof course or similar.
-There are sub-floor ventilators to lower walls.
-The dormer projections are clad in UPVC material.
+The outer walls appear to be of stone and brick construction generally having a rendered finish.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors are of UPVC double glazed type.
-There are PVC fascia and soffit boards.
+Windows are generally of uPVC double glazed design.
+There are some timber framed double glazed Velux windows.
+The front entrance doors are of modern composite double glazed design, with the rear door being uPVC double glazed.

 External decorations Visually inspected.

-External decorative finishes are painted where appropriate.
+External timbers have a painted finish.

-[

 Conservatories / porches None

-Communal areas None

-Garages and permanent outbuildings Visually inspected.
+Communal areas None Garages and permanent outbuildings None

-There is a detached lock-up style garage located to the side of the property.
-This is of concrete sectional construction surmounted by a corrugated cement/asbestos roof covering.

 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, side and rear of the property.
-These are laid generally to paving and grass.
-Boundary divisions are marked by timber and post and wire fencing.
+Area of garden ground to the rear.
+Boundaries are generally marked by walling, hedging and fencing.
 Ceilings Visually inspected from floor level.
-Ceilings appear to be of plasterboard material.
-There are some PVC decorative ceiling claddings.
+Ceilings generally appear to be of plasterboard and lath and plaster.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are a mixture of solid construction with plaster hard finish and timber and plasterboard stud construction.
-There are some tiled wall finishes together with sections of PVC 'wet-wall'.
+Internal walls are generally plasterboard lined or similar.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction.
-I was unable to inspect the sub-floor area as there was no suitable access hatch available.
+Flooring generally appears to be of suspended timber although there are some sections of floating timber flooring assumed to be laid over a sealed concrete base.
+I was unable to inspect the sub-floor area, as there was no suitable access hatch.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors.
-The internal door between the hall and lounge appear to have been removed to create an open plan area.
-There are some glazed wall panels.
-The kitchen contains a range of floor and wall mounted storage units and worktops.
+The internal doors are timber panelled, some having glazed inserts.
+The kitchen comprises a range of storage units and worktops.